-More information and our policy and procedures for dealing with peer-on-peer abuse can be found in Annex K of our Child Protection and Safeguarding policy.
+More information and our policy and procedures for dealing with child-on-child abuse can be found in Annex K of our Child Protection and Safeguarding policy.

-Procedures to minimize the risk of peer-on-peer abuse include:
+Procedures to minimize the risk of child-on-child abuse include:

 - Prevention educating pupils through discussions in assemblies, PSHE, LGBTQ+ group, school counsellor, tutor reviews, peer mentoring.
 The aim of these discussions is to give the pupils confidence to discuss such issues so they feel they can communicate any concerns they have.
-In line with our anti-bullying policy and code of conduct, pupils are able to express any concerns with their Tutor or another adult, for example the Headmistress, a Deputy Head, the School Nurse, the School counsellor, a House Parent or any other adult.
-Boarders also have an independent listener if they feel their concerns are not being taken seriously. - Ensure that staff understand that SEND pupils are more at risk of peer-on-peer abuse. - Procedures to minimise the risk are outlined in our anti-bullying policy.
+In line with our anti-bullying policy and code of conduct, pupils are able to express any concerns with their Tutor or another adult, for example the Headmistress, Deputy Head, Health & Wellbeing, the School Nurse, the School counsellor, a House Parent or any other adult.
+Boarders also have an independent listener if they feel their concerns are not being taken seriously. - Ensure that staff understand that SEND pupils are more at risk of child-on-child abuse. - Procedures to minimise the risk are outlined in our anti-bullying policy.